 The truth defended in this book is sovereign, particular grace in the preaching of the gospel.
 The book contends that this truth is fundamental to the theology of the Reformed faith in its entirety, that is, to scripture’s gospel of salvation by grace alone and to the authoritative confession of the gospel by the Reformed creed, the Canons of Dort… The heresy that the book exposes and condemns is the teaching that the promiscuous preaching of the gospel with its unrestricted call to all hearers to repent and believe is, in fact, the saving grace of God to all who hear the preaching, reprobate ungodly as well as the elect.
 It is the false doctrine of universal, impotent, saving grace with its comitant error that the efficacy of the saving grace of God in the preaching, and therefore the salvation of sinner, depend not on the grace of God made effectual by the Holy Spirit, but on the acceptance of an offered salvation by the sinner himself.

 It is the purpose of this book to show that the rejection of the well-meant offer by the Protestant Reformed Churches is not hyper-Calvinism.
 This rejection involves no restriction of the promiscuous, lively, urgent preaching of the gospel.
 It entails no hesitation to call everyone in the preacher’s audience to repentance and faith.
 It originates in no determination to weaken the responsibility of man before the face of the sovereign God.

 Engelsma, David J. Hyper-Calvinism and the Call of the Gospel.
-3rd ed., Reformed Free Publishing Association, 2014, pg. xv.
-It is important to note that Professor David Engelsma published 3 editions of this book which he first started in 1980.
+3rd ed., Reformed Free Publishing Association, 2014, xv.
+It is important to note that Professor David Engelsma published three editions of this book.
 The first edition was published in 1980, the second edition was published in 1994, and the third edition was published in 2014.
 In the foreword, Engelsma provides a preface to each edition.